slatedocs/slate/source/includes/websocket/public/_order-book.md

 * order count at this level.
 '0' means the price level was removed
 * bid (0) or ask (1)

-This event is batched and sent every 0.5 seconds at most.
+This event is batched and sent every 500 milliseconds at most.